 Miramar responds to incidents when they occur.
-The focus of effort is on containing and mitigating the incident so it does not impact other operations on the installation.
-Miramar is a partner with San Diego County and other federal agencies, and together work to mitigate the incident as quickly as possible.
+The focus of effort is on containing and mitigating incidents so they do not impact station operations.
+Miramar is a partner with San Diego County and other federal agencies, and together work to mitigate incidents as quickly as possible.
 If an incident occurs, please take the following actions: